-Obsessive Compulsive Disorder can be a big challenge for children and parents in the Clear Lake, Houston, TX area.
-Thanks to Jeanne Russell, PA-C at Clear Lake Kids Psychiatry, experienced help is available now.
+Obsessive Compulsive Disorder can be a big challenge for children and parents in the Clear Lake, Houston, Texas, area.
+Thanks to Jeanne Russell, PA-C, and Elliott Schwartz, PA-C, at Clear Lake Kids Psychiatry, experienced help is available now.

 Children who suffer from obsessive compulsive disorder have unwanted thoughts or urges that cause very upsetting feelings.
 In an attempt to get rid of these feelings, children with obsessive-compulsive disorder engage in compulsions.
 When a child has obsessive-compulsive disorder, the cycle of obsessions that trigger compulsions becomes so overwhelming for children that may interfere with their ability to live their daily life normally.
 Children with OCD are unable to control their compulsions, just as they would be unable to control medical issues like allergies or asthma.